apache/cordova-plugin-media/doc/index.md

 ### Android Quirks

 - Android devices record audio in Adaptive Multi-Rate format.
 The specified file should end with a _.amr_ extension.
+- The hardware volume controls are wired up to the media volume while any Media objects are alive.
+Once the last created Media object has `release()` called on it, the volume controls revert to their default behaviour.
+The controls are also reset on page navigation, as this releases all Media objects.

 ### iOS Quirks